-CHL Medical Partners is a venture capital firm based in Connecticut, established in 1997, that focuses on early-stage investments in the healthcare sector, particularly in biotechnology, molecular healthcare services, and life sciences tools.
-The firm targets companies that enhance consumer convenience, such as those in consumer healthcare and elder care, as well as businesses addressing access to care and offering innovative solutions in healthcare administration.
-Investments typically range from $0.1 million to $7.5 million initially, with the potential to reach $15 million over the investment's lifespan.
-CHL Medical Partners often takes a leading role in financing rounds and seeks board representation in its portfolio companies, providing follow-on financing and assistance in raising additional capital.
-The firm aims for exits through acquisitions by strategic, financial, or public buyers.
+CHL Medical Partners is a venture capital firm based in Southport, Connecticut, established in 1997.
+The firm specializes in seed, start-up, and early-stage investments primarily in the healthcare sector, with a focus on biotechnology, molecular diagnostics, and medical devices.
+It targets companies that enhance consumer convenience, address access to care issues, and introduce innovative healthcare solutions, including specialized services and new care settings.
+CHL Medical Partners typically invests between $0.1 million and $7.5 million initially, with the potential for total investments of up to $15 million throughout the investment's lifecycle.
+The firm prefers to take on the role of lead investor, seeks board representation in its portfolio companies, and provides follow-on financing to support additional capital raising efforts.
+Exits are generally achieved through acquisitions by various strategic, financial, or public buyers.

 Mevion Medical Systems